 - A dog must jump on its own accord.
 You can not physically assist your dog off the dock in any way.

 - Any e-collars, pinch, prong or other corrective collars or harnesses are allowed, but you must remove it once you are on the dock.
-You dog must have a regular buckle or snap collar.

 - Dogs are allowed to wear a life vest.

 - No aggressive dogs.

 - All dogs must be up to date on their vaccinations.

 - There will be NO sandbagging.
 Anyone that sandbags, your jumps will be an NQ.
 This is all about the best performance of your dog.

 - Air Retrieve is determined by the distance of the bumper from the front edge of the dock.
 The bumper is suspended 2ft above the dock, and starts at at any point above the minimum distance requested by the handler.
 Each round, the bumper is moved out in 1ft increments.
 The longest successful grab (or knocking the bumper into the water) distance determines the Qualifying score.

 - In Air Retrieve, each dog gets two attempts at a distance to grab the bumper, after a successful grab the dog moves on to the next Round.
 A handler must determine their choice of starting distance before the Air Retrieve begins, or may begin in the first Round at 6ft (4ft for Lap).
 A dog with 3 misses overall or 2 misses at the same distance is eliminated for the competition.